London, England

 Inside the Stadium

 Gates open 2 hours before kickoff.
 The concourses are spacious and modern.
-'I'm Forever Blowing Bubbles' - West Ham's anthem since the 1920s - fills the stadium pre-match with thousands of bubbles released.
-The atmosphere builds through fan chants in the Sir Trevor Brooking Stand.
+'I'm Forever Blowing Bubbles' — West Ham's anthem since the 1920s, taken from a popular 1919 song — fills the stadium pre-match with thousands of bubbles released from machines mounted on the West Stand roof, a tradition transferred wholesale from Upton Park.
+The atmosphere builds through fan chants in the Sir Trevor Brooking Stand; the Conference League win has added a new bank of European-night songs to the repertoire.

 Food & Drink

-Stadium concourses offer varied food options reflecting the modern venue - beyond standard pies and burgers, there are international cuisines and healthier options.
+Stadium concourses offer varied food options reflecting the modern venue — beyond standard pies and burgers, there are international cuisines and healthier options including a noted Asian food kiosk and craft-beer pours from East London Brewery.
 Prices are typical Premier League (£5-8 for food, £5-6 for drinks).
 Multiple bars and kiosks reduce queuing.

 After the Match

-Westfield Stratford City is the natural post-match destination, with numerous restaurants and bars.
-The excellent transport links mean rapid departure - but consider staying to enjoy the Olympic Park.
-The journey back to central London is quick and easy.
+Westfield Stratford City is the natural post-match destination, with numerous restaurants and bars staying open later.
+The excellent transport links mean rapid departure — but consider staying for a meal and to let the rush clear.
+The Cow and Tap East stay busy into the evening.
+The journey back to central London via the Elizabeth Line or Jubilee Line is quick and easy.

-International Visitor Tips: London Stadium has exceptional transport links - Stratford station connects to the Underground (Jubilee, Central lines), DLR, Elizabeth Line, and National Rail.
+International Visitor Tips: London Stadium has exceptional transport links — Stratford station connects to the Underground (Jubilee, Central lines), DLR, Elizabeth Line, London Overground, and National Rail.
 Westfield Stratford City is one of Europe's largest shopping centres.
-The Olympic Park is worth exploring - the Velodrome, Aquatics Centre, and ArcelorMittal Orbit are nearby attractions.
+The Olympic Park is worth exploring — the Velodrome, Aquatics Centre (now open to the public for swimming), ArcelorMittal Orbit Slide, and the surrounding canal-side walks are all five minutes from the stadium.

 Getting There